softwaresaved/byte-sized-rse/episodes/40-introduction.md

 There are several types of code review, each suited to different contexts and goals.

 An *informal review* involves casually asking a colleague for input or advice.
 This type of review is often used to improve understanding, share skills, or get help with problem-solving, rather than enforce specific standards.
 Some examples include *over-the-shoulder code review* (when one developer talks the other developer through the code changes while sitting at the same machine) and *pair programming* (when two developers work on the code at the same time with one of them actively coding and the other providing real-time feedback).

-A *code modification & contrubution-based review* occurs when changes or additions to a codebase are reviewed as they happen — commonly used in version-controlled software development workflows like GitHub pull requests.
-This approach is still considered informal (although tool-assisted) and focuses on ensuring understanding, clarity, maintainability, and code quality.
+A *code modification & contrubution-based review* occurs when changes or additions to a codebase are reviewed as they happen — commonly used in version-controlled software development workflows like GitHub's pull requests.
+This approach is a bit more formal (e.g. structured pull requests with approval workflows) and tool-assisted, and focuses on ensuring understanding, clarity, maintainability, and code quality.

 A more rigorous and formal method is the *structured codebase review*, such as a *Fagan inspection*, where a team examines a codebase systematically, following strict criteria to identify defects or ensure conformance to standards.
 While this method can be highly effective, it is resource-intensive and less common in the research software community (but it does occur).
 It focuses generally on conformance to processes and practices and identifying defects.